mfcallahan/MB_Utils/README.md

 MB_Utils
 =======

-A MapBasic module that provides additional functionality by wrapping .NET and Windows API calls in easy to use mb functions and subs.
+A MapBasic module and library that provides additional MBX programming functionality by wrapping .NET and Windows API calls in easy to use MapBasic functions and subs.
+See Deploy\README.txt for full documentation.

 Contact: